 - Assemble and organize your financial documents for the last couple of years.
 Do not show up for mediation with a grocery bag full of random papers, tattered, and stuck together by some mysterious substance.

-- Aim for an equitable split of property and debts, understanding that it is uncommon for a divorcing couple’s standard of living not to take a hit when they divorce, as 2 households are always more expensive than one.
+- Aim for an equitable split of property and debts, understanding that it is uncommon for a divorcing couple’s standard of living not to take a hit when they divorce, as two households are always more expensive than one.

 - Retain a Northern Virginia divorce lawyer to advise you between mediation sessions and to review any agreement you reach before you sign it.
 Mediators may provide legal information, but not legal advice.